chahnel/kroehne.github.io/4_Cookbook.md

 | **Task:** Navigate between different instruction parts.                                                                 |
 |-------------------------------------------------------------------------------------------------------------------------|
 | **Instructions:**                                                                                                       |
-| Create one simple page and two X-Pages (“X1”, “X2) prepared with frame and panel (see III.1.1.1).
+| Create one simple page and two X-Pages (?X1?, ?X2) prepared with frame and panel (see III.1.1.1).

  Create a button on each X-Page and link them.

  Open the Task Editor and create a new task (see II.4.1).
-Select the simple page as Start Page and “X1” as Start X-Page.
+Select the simple page as Start Page and ?X1? as Start X-Page.

- The X-Pages work after you saved by “Generate and Save”.                                                                 |
+ The X-Pages work after you saved by ?Generate and Save?.                                                                 |

 **IB Examples:**